EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/form.md

 layout: cover
 ---

-# PW : Create the HTML for a shipping form
+# PW : Create the HTML for a checkout form